jpverkamp/blog/content/reviews/books/_meta/2017-12-31-reading-list-retrospective.md

 {{< goodreads book="Wild Cards" cover="true" >}}
 {{< goodreads book="The Great Book of Amber" cover="true" >}}

-{{< goodreads book="Wild Cards" >}} is another very long series that I'm hoping to actually listen to on audiobook.
-But Discworld is taking a while (as expected, there are over 30 of them), so that is getting pushed off another year. {{< goodreads book="The Great Book of Amber" >}} I've been putting off too long.
+[[Wild Cards]]() is another very long series that I'm hoping to actually listen to on audiobook.
+But Discworld is taking a while (as expected, there are over 30 of them), so that is getting pushed off another year. [[The Chronicles of Amber]]() I've been putting off too long.
 I'll read that first (and have actually already started the first one).

 Next, a book I just couldn't find in digital form: